ashutoshswamy/Simple-Data-API/README.md

 # Simple Data API

-This is an API which returns first names, last names and emails for men and women
+This is an API which returns first names, last names and emails

 More features will be added in the future...